awu0/wema-journal/ProgressAndGoals.md

 # Accomplishments
 Detail what you have already completed in your project.
 What requirements were met in completing these bits?
 - Created endpoints (manuscript, text, users) for our API.
-- User management is done (Create, Read, Update, Delete)
+- User management backend is done (Create, Read, Update, Delete)
+- Hosted webserver on PythonAnywhere (https://wl2612.pythonanywhere.com)

 # Goals and requirements
 Set out your goals for this semester.
 Please detail what the requirement is that each goals will meet, and how you expect to meet it.